siavash-khodadadeh/MetaLearning-TF2.0/README.md

 ## Citation

-Please cite [this](https://arxiv.org/abs/1811.11819) article if you use this code in your work and want to publish your research.
+Please cite [this](http://papers.nips.cc/paper/9203-unsupervised-meta-learning-for-few-shot-image-classification) article if you use this code in your work and want to publish your research.

+Here is the bibtex information:

+@inproceedings{khodadadeh2019unsupervised,
+  title={Unsupervised Meta-Learning for Few-Shot Image Classification}, author={Khodadadeh, Siavash and Boloni, Ladislau and Shah, Mubarak}, booktitle={Advances in Neural Information Processing Systems}, pages={10132--10142}, year={2019}
+}